FurryCoders/FALocalRepo/README.md

 ## Contributing

-Al contributions and suggestions are welcome!
+All contributions and suggestions are welcome!

 The only requirement is that any merge request must be sent to the GitLab project as the one on GitHub is only a mirror: [GitLab/FALocalRepo](https://gitlab.com/MatteoCampinoti94/FALocalRepo)